A Kiosk is available in the Jail lobby to deposit funds. Unfortunately it is unable to accept $1.00 bills or any coins.

 Inmates may receive funds while incarcerated, and those funds will be added to the inmate account. *See below for debt repayment information

-Funds via mail or in person are accepted in the following varieties: Tax Refund Check
+Funds via the mail are accepted in the following varieties:

 SSI Check (Jail staff will check eligibility) Unemployment Checks (Jail staff will check eligibility) Checks from Jails or Prisons